Mattes0000/Snake-website/README.md

 # Snake-website
-The website of my friend DNAScanner
+The website from the project of my friend DNAScanner